openshift-labs/learn-katacoda/workshops/workshop-1/08-deploying-the-mongodb-database.md

 #### Exercise: Wiring up the Application and the Database

-When you initially created the `nationalparks-py` application, you did not provide any configuration, it therefore doesn't know how to connect to the Mongo database you have created.
+When you initially created the `nationalparks-py` application, you did not provide any configuration, it therefore doesn't know how to connect to the Mongo database you just created.

 You need to configure the `nationalparks-py` *Pod*(s) to have the right values in the right environment variables so that the application knows how and where to find the Mongo database.

-If you think way back to the beginning of the labs, you will recall that a _DeploymentConfig_ tells OpenShift how to deploy something.
+If you think way back to prior exercises, you will recall that a _DeploymentConfig_ tells OpenShift how to deploy something.
 This includes things like what environment variables to configure.
 So, to set up the right environment variables, you need to modify the _DeploymentConfig_